Our Old Barn tea room & restaurant and play area are open from Tuesday to Saturday, 9.30am – 5.30pm

 Yes – four legged friends are very welcome here.
 Dogs are allowed anywhere on the farm so long as they are kept on a lead and any doggy deposits are taken home.
 Our canine visitors are welcome to help themselves to a drink from one of our water bowls or to top up their own from our Dog Water Barrel located in the lavender field.

 Both wheelchairs and pushchairs can be used to access the main field but the ground is bumpy and uneven in places.
 The ground can be challenging in wet weather or if it has recently rained.

 It’s possible for wheelchair users or buggies to get close to the lavender but unfortunately, the lavender is too thick for wheelchairs or buggies to get in between the rows.
 There is a wide track situated in the middle of the field, which can be used by wheelchair users or buggies to access the top of the field.

 Unfortunately, we don’t have any wheelchairs available for public use.

 Yes – it’s free to park in one of our fields here.

 We’re sorry to say that due to the ongoing situation with COVID-19, we’re unable to take bookings for coach parties this year.

 We anticipate that it will be possible to make a group booking for 2022 and as we have limited availability during any season for large parties, you may be interested to see our GROUP BOOKINGS page for further information.

 Yes!
-You are absolutely welcome to bring your own food and use our picnic tables in the field but please remember to take any litter home with you.
+You are absolutely welcome to bring your own food to our lavender field and use our picnic tables there but please remember to take any litter home with you.